alvarovitta/Cost-Management/Edit-3.4-Implementing-Azure-cost-management-policies.md

 ## Guidance

-The table below lists the policies you can use to control the cost of your Azure resources:
+The table below lists the policies you can use to control the cost of your Azure resources.
+Select the appropriate link to display and use an applicable json template:

 |  Policy |  Description |
 | ---- | --- |